WRc: History

-The organisation was created in 1927 by the Department of Scientific and Industrial Research (DSIR) as the Water Pollution Research Board (WPRB).
+The Water Pollution Research Board (WPRB) was established in 1927 by the Department of Scientific and Industrial Research (DSIR).

+The management board comprised up to eight members drawn from industry, commerce, academia and learned societies.
+In addition there were up to 12 ‘assessors’ from government departments such as the Ministry of Agriculture, fisheries and food; the Development Commission; Ministry of Housing and Local Government; Ministry of Public Building and Works; the Board of Trade; the Ministry of Transport.

 The Board had no laboratories and fulfilled its remit of providing research and advice on sewage treatment by outsourcing and conducting surveys.
 Laboratory facilities finally became available in 1940 when DSIR set up the Water Pollution Research Laboratory (WPRL) in Watford.
 During the Second World War WPRL also worked in other areas, notably the creation of a device for airmen to make sea water acceptable as drinking water.

+An example of the WPRB's work was a major study of the tidal Thames.
+In 1948 the WPRB appointed the Thames Survey Committee to study the condition of the Thames Estuary.
+Of particular interest was the capacity of the river to purify the sewage and industrial effluents discharged into it.
+The committee first met in January 1949 and finally reported in a 607 page paper Effects of Polluting Discharges on the Thames Estuary in 1964.

-In 1955 the WPRL moved to a purpose-built laboratory in Stevenage, and here it is associated with the first systematic analyses of sewage treatment.
-Following the 1974 reorganisation of the UK water supply industry both WPRL and the Water Resources Board (WRB) were hived off from the Civil Service and merged with the Water Research Association (WRA) to form a quango, controlled by the publicly-owned regional water authorities.
+In 1955 the WPRL moved to a purpose-built laboratory in Elder Way, Stevenage, and here it is associated with the first systematic analyses of sewage treatment.
+Following the 1974 reorganisation of the UK water supply industry both WPRL and the Water Resources Board (WRB) were transferred from the Civil Service and merged with the Water Research Association (WRA) to form a quango, controlled by the publicly-owned regional water authorities.
 The WRA had been founded in 1953 and provided research and advice on drinking water treatment to the municipal bodies responsible for drinking water supply; it was based at Medmenham, Buckinghamshire.
 The new organisation was renamed the Water Research Centre (WRC).

 In 1989 the Water Research Centre was privatised and renamed WRc plc, as part of the privatisation of the UK water industry.
 As part of the process a small offshoot, the Foundation for Water Research (FWR), was created and the Stevenage site was shut down.
 In 2004 the Medmenham site was also closed, leaving Swindon as WRc's main site.
 The WRc Group employs around 150 staff.
 Until 2020, its shares were mainly owned by its staff and UK water companies; it was then acquired by the RSK Group.